Stained Glass or

 request a signed contract, and I will gladly comply.

-local commissions: 50% down and the balance upon
+Installed by me: 50% down - the balance upon

-shipped to them: 50% down and the balance just
+Not installed by me: 50% down - the balance just

 them to see that the work has, indeed, been completed as per our